 So we should avoid that by being biblically balanced, praying in the morning not only “open my eyes that I may see wonderful things,” but “satisfy me in the morning with your steadfast love.”
 See, satisfy.
 You can plead with God to do both, and then you won’t be guilty of intellectualism.

-What is the role of the Holy Spirit in thinking?
-(25:34)
+So then, you’re getting at the next point: What is the role of the Holy Spirit in thinking?

 He doesn’t replace thinking.
 He doesn’t whisper exegetical answers in your ear.
 “What does this text mean?”
 You don’t ever do this.
 “Father, would you please just tell me what the second verse in Romans means, Romans 5?
 Just tell me.”
 That’s not his role.
 His role is to quicken me from the dead and to give me the gift of faith and incline me to Christ and his word.
 Without that, I may be a superficial scholar in a university with no faith, but I won’t lead anyone into ultimate truth.

-As we consider the role of the Holy Spirit in thinking that seems a lot less discipline oriented, how do we develop and cultivate that aspect of our thinking and understanding?
-(26:58)
+As we consider the role of the Holy Spirit in thinking, that seems a lot less discipline-oriented.
+And in other words, there’s not much that we can do in that part of the process.
+And so how do we develop and cultivate that aspect of our thinking and understanding?

 The main way to avail ourselves of the power of the Holy Spirit in helping us think, and I was only up to step one and lost my train of thought, is to pray.
 We plead for him to do his work in our life.
 He inspired this book, the Bible, so we pour over this book.
 That pleases the Holy Spirit.
 This is where he does his work.
 He brings my heart into conformity to this word because he’s at work here (in my heart) and he was at work here (in the word).